jjthrash/calendarview/README.markdown

 * hideOnClickOnDay - can be true or false.
 If true, the popup calendar will hide once the user clicks of a day.
 The default is false.
 * hideOnClickElsewhere - can be true or false.
 If true, the popup calendar will hide once the user clicks elsewhere in the page.
   The default is false.
+* minuteStep - step between values in the minute dropdown, for example, if the step is 5, the dropdown contain values 0, 5, 10, and so on.
+  The default is 5.